andrewchambers/bupstash/README.md

 ## Stability and Backwards Compatibility

-Bupstash is alpha software, while all efforts are made to keep bupstash bug free, we currently recommend using bupstash for making *REDUNDANT* backups where failure can be tolerated.
+Bupstash is beta software, while all efforts are made to keep bupstash bug free, we currently recommend using bupstash for making *REDUNDANT* backups where failure can be tolerated.

 The repository format is approaching stability, and will not be changed